Building WordPress sites has taught us that small details make big differences. Custom widget styling can transform good websites into great ones.

 Once you are finished, don’t forget to click the ‘Save’ button to store your settings.

-Then, go ahead and preview your website to see your changes in action.
+Then, go ahead and preview your website to see your new WordPress design in action.

 We hope this article helped you learn how to add custom styles to WordPress widgets.
 You may also want to see our pick of the best drag-and-drop page builders for WordPress and our pros and cons comparison between free vs premium WordPress themes.